pyranha-labs/hypergrep/README.md

 [![security: bandit](https://img.shields.io/badge/security-bandit-black)](https://github.com/PyCQA/bandit)
 [![license: MIT](https://img.shields.io/badge/license-MIT-lightgrey)](LICENSE)

-PyHyperGrep is a Python + Intel Hyperscan Global Regular Expression Processing library.
+HyperGrep is a Python + Intel Hyperscan Global Regular Expression Processing library.
 While a standard grep is designed to print, this is designed to allow full control over processing matches.
 The library supports scanning plaintext, gzip, and ztsd compressed files for regular expressions, and customizing the action to take when matched.